It is a type of strabismus, a misalignment of the eyes.

 When eye misalignment occurs early in life and drift is rare, your doctor may recommend just looking and waiting.

-Treatment may be recommended if drift begins to worsen or does not improve, especially in a young child whose vision and eye muscles are still developing.
+Treatment may be recommended if drift worsens or does not improve, especially in a young child whose vision and eye muscles are still developing.

 - Patches: People with exotropia tend to favor the aligned eye, so vision in the outward eye can be weakened, resulting in amblyopia (lazy eye).
 Some doctors recommend patching the “good” eye for several hours a day to encourage you to use the weaker eye to improve strength and fiction in the misaligned eye.

-- Exercises – Your doctor may suggest a variety of eye exercises to improve focus.
+- Exercises – Your doctor may suggest various eye exercises to improve focus.

-In some cases, he may also recommend surgery to readjust the eye muscles.
+He may also recommend surgery to readjust the eye muscles in some cases.
 The surgery is performed under general anesthesia for a child and with a local anesthetic for an adult.
 Sometimes the surgery must be repeated.